dev-lam/Portfolio/README.md

 # dev-lam.github.io

 # Main portfolio page
-* Keep simplistic site layout
+* Keep simplistic site layout with mobile response
-* With project updates add to the portfolio
+* Project updates add to the portfolio

 # Will do:
 * Custom URL domain register
-* Open to any feedback (if there are any bugs feel free to let me know!)